DreamWorks Animation: Process

-Many of DreamWorks Animation's films are animated internally at their Glendale campus.
+Many of DreamWorks Animation's films were animated internally at their Glendale campus.
 Some of their films were animated/co-produced by Pacific Data Images; films include Antz, Shrek and its two sequels, the Madagascar film series, Megamind, and Mr. Peabody & Sherman.
 Puss in Boots and Penguins of Madagascar were partially animated at its Bangalore campus called DreamWorks Dedicated Unit (DDU).

 Additionally, DreamWorks occasionally outsources its animation production to other studios.
 For example, Captain Underpants: The First Epic Movie was animated by Mikros Image alongside Technicolor Animation Productions, and Spirit Untamed and Dog Man, along with production assets for The Boss Baby: Family Business, The Bad Guys and Kung Fu Panda 4 were provided by Jellyfish Pictures, which also did the marketing custom animation for Trolls World Tour alongside Minimo VFX, which provided rigging for Spirit Untamed and Dog Man.
-The Bad Guys 2 was expected to be the first film to use a mixed production model in conjunction with Sony Pictures Imageworks, in which pre-production would be done in-house at DreamWorks along with approximately 50% of the asset build and one hour of production, while Imageworks would handle the other 50% of asset builds and 20 minutes of shot production.
-It is currently unknown what outside animation studio(s) will animate Forgotten Island or Shrek 5.
+Starting with The Bad Guys 2, some of DreamWorks Animation's films use a mixed production model in conjunction with Sony Pictures Imageworks, in which pre-production would be done in-house at DreamWorks along with approximately 50% of the asset build and one hour of production, while Imageworks would handle the other 50% of asset builds and 20 minutes of shot production.
+It is currently unknown what outside animation studio(s) will animate Shrek 5.

 Since 2014, DreamWorks has used the in-house animation software Premo for their films, and since 2018, the studio has used their in-house renderer MoonRay, which was first used on the short film Bilby.

 Most of DreamWorks' films tend to cost between $125–165 million, but Monsters vs. Aliens is the studio's most expensive film to date, with a budget of $175 million.
-After the release of How to Train Your Dragon: The Hidden World, DreamWorks films started to have much lower costs in the $65–100 million range, similar to its sister studio, Illumination.
-Captain Underpants: The First Epic Movie Spirit Untamed, and Dog Man cost $38 million, $30 million, and $40 million respectively.
+After the release of How to Train Your Dragon: The Hidden World, DreamWorks films started to have much lower budgets in the $65–100 million range, similar to its sister studio, Illumination.
+DreamWorks' films animated entirely at outside studios cost $40 million or less.

 DreamWorks does not have a house style.
 In an interview with Animation Magazine in 2012, Bill Damaschke stated that the studio doesn't stick to one specific film tone and that it's about leaning into the sensibilities of the filmmakers who work on their films, citing Madagascar 3: Europe's Most Wanted and Rise of the Guardians contrasting each other.
 Margie Cohn reaffirmed not having a house style in December 2022, stating that the studio can release a film that looks like The Bad Guys, Puss in Boots: The Last Wish, or Trolls.